Kidzantso/To-do-list-JS/README.md

 # To do list
 **To do list 📃 using HTML/CSS/JS**

-This is an implementation for a simple to do list as my first project in my "How many projects you can do in your last semster" challenge and i decided to start with pure html/css/js to begin this challenge with
+This is an implementation for a simple to do list as my first project in my "All You Can Develop" challenge which is briefly how many projecst will i be able to develop before i graduate in my last semster and i decided to start with pure html/css/js to begin this challenge with

 + **First day**